Monsignor Frank McNamee

 Monsignor McNamee is a native of Loughrea, Ireland and was ordained to the priesthood in 1995.
 He has served in the Archdiocese of Atlanta at Holy Trinity Catholic Church in Peachtree City and St. Catherine of Siena Catholic Church in Kennesaw.

 Prior to coming to Christ the King, he was the founding pastor of St. Peter Chanel Catholic Church in Roswell.
-Monsignor McNamee also serves on the Priest Personnel Review Board for the Archdiocese of Atlanta and is a member of Vicars for Clergy and the Council of Priests.
+Monsignor is a member of the College of Consultors and has previously served on the Priest Personnel Review Board and the Council of Priests.